tulab-sjtu/PURE/README.md

 # --filter_percent: Retains only the top 20% of interactions to focus on high-confidence regulatory signals
 # --pathway_config: Focus visualization on specific biological pathways
-# --heatmap_expression: Get expression pattern of your intested genes and key TFs
+# --heatmap_expression: Get expression pattern of your interested genes and key TFs
 # --best_hit_to_model_species & --model_species_annotation: Map TFs to a model species for functional annotation and readable naming
 ```